menu

 Occupations and Workforce

-When you are in Sarita, you'll notice that it is more blue-collar than most other communities in America.
-62.79% of Sarita’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Sarita is a town of farmers, fishers, or foresters, transportation and shipping workers, and managers.
-There are especially a lot of people living in Sarita who work in farm management occupations (32.56%), management occupations (20.93%), and maintenance occupations (9.30%).
+Sarita is a blue-collar town, with 47.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Sarita is a town of transportation and shipping workers, managers, and service providers.
+There are especially a lot of people living in Sarita who work in management occupations (23.81%), healthcare suport services (14.29%), and office and administrative support (9.52%).

 Setting & Lifestyle